Who Is Vladimir Putin?

 President of Russia: First and Second Terms

 In 2000, Putin was elected to his first term.
-Promising political and economic reforms, Putin restructured the government.
+Putin restructured the government, promising political and economic reforms.
 He investigated the business dealings of high-profile Russian citizens.
 He also continued Russia's military campaign in Chechnya.

 In September 2001, in response to the terrorist attacks on the United States, Putin announced Russia's support for the United States in its anti-terror campaign.
-However, when the United States' “war on terror” meant getting rid of Iraqi leader Saddam Hussein, Putin joined Germany and France in opposing the plan.
+However, Putin joined Germany and France in opposing the U.S. plan to get rid of Iraqi leader Saddam Hussein.

 In 2004, Putin made a historic visit to Israel.
 This was the first visit to Israel by any Kremlin leader.